m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 Put it another way: as GM, in D&D I can set a success probability of 5%, 10%, ....
 Contrast with e.g. GURPS, where there are fewer numbers you might roll (16 rather than 20).
 But the probabilities I can set are 0.46%, 1.9%, 4.6%....
 Of course, this doesn't come for free; around the middle values the distribution is more spread out, so e.g. I can't choose anything between 38% and 50%.
 But for narrative purposes that's the right tradeoff; the difference between 0.5% and 2% is much more interesting than the difference between 35% and 40%.

+This one can't be fixed without making the game not-D&D, but can be ignored to a certain extent.

 * The published settings are